What are veneers?

-- your dentist will take an impression of the teeth to get a mold for the fabrication of the veneers (impression stage).
-They use high-tech imaging with laser to scan your mouth to get your veneer size that fits your teeth
+- Your dentist will take an impression of the teeth to get a mold of your teeth (impression stage).
+They use high-tech imaging with laser to scan your mouth to get your veneer size that fits your teeth.

-- molds and impressions are sent to the lab to have your custom-made veneers ready
+- The mold is sent to the lab to have your custom-made veneers ready.

-- after the veneers are made in the lab, you will need another visit to prepare your teeth (tooth preparation stage).
-Your dentist carves out the enamel of the teeth and prepares the teeth for the attachment of the veneers
+- Once made, you will need another visit to prepare your teeth (tooth preparation stage).
+Your dentist carves out the tooth enamel slightly.

-- your dentist bonds the porcelain veneers on your teeth (bonding stage).
-Dentists use special resin and adhesives to fix your veneers in place
+- Your dentist bonds the porcelain veneers on your teeth (bonding stage).
+Dentists use special resin and adhesives to fix them in place.

-- after the placement of the porcelain veneers, your dentist contours and polishes any rough edges that may bother your gums.
+- After placement, your dentist contours and polishes any rough edges that may bother your gums.
 You will need to visit the dentist one week later to have your final finishing process done.
-Because you may need more contouring, cutting or polishing, and this makes your veneers as comfortable as possible
+Because you may need more contouring, cutting, or polishing, and this makes your veneers as comfortable as possible.

-- dentist roughens and carves the small enamel on the surface of your teeth called acid etching technique
+- Your dentist roughens and carves the enamel on the surface of your teeth called the acid etching technique.

-- dentist uses special light (light curing) to heat and bond the material to your teeth
+- Your dentist shapes the composite and uses special light (light-curing) to heat and bond the material to your teeth.

-- dentist uses dental polishing techniques to contour and polish the edges, the surface and give you a shiny look for your veneered teeth.
+- Finally, the dentist uses dental polishing techniques to contour and polish the edges and give you a shiny look.

 How much do veneers cost?

-The average cost of veneers range from $800 to $2000 per tooth and you will need more budget for multiple teeth veneers procedures.
-Dental veneers’ cost depends on type, location of teeth you want veneer for and the other factors like location of the clinic and having a well-trained dentist to do the job.
+The average cost of veneers ranges from $800 to $2,000 per tooth.
+And you will need more budget for multiple teeth procedures.
+The price depends on the type, location of teeth you want, and other factors like the location of the clinic and having a well-trained dentist to do the job.

-- Avoid brushing your teeth with abrasive harsh toothbrushes or toothpastes
+- Avoid brushing your teeth with abrasive harsh toothbrushes or toothpaste.

-- Use splint or bite appliance (occlusal guard appliance) to protect your veneers if you have bruxism or extreme irregularities like over bite, underbite problems that can damage your veneers
+- Use splint or bite appliance (occlusal guard appliance) to protect your veneers if you have bruxism or extreme irregularities like overbite or underbite problems.